yokosogithub/GeoGit/geogit-org.md

 ---

 Welcome to the GeoGit project, exploring the use of distributed management of spatial data.
-GeoGit draws inspiration from Git, but adapts its core concepts to handle versioning of geospatial data.
+GeoGit draws inspiration from [Git] (http://git-scm.com/), but adapts its core concepts to handle versioning of geospatial data.
 Users are able to import raw geospatial data (currently from Shapefiles, PostGIS or SpatiaLite) in to a repository where every change to the data is tracked.
 These changes can be viewed in a history, reverted to older versions, branched in to sandboxed